jared-richard-clarke/student/haskell/monads/about-monads.md

     (>>=) = -- etc.
 ```

-Coversely, Functor and Applicative can be derived from Monad.
+Conversely, Functor and Applicative can be derived from Monad.

 ```haskell
 instance Monad M where